docusign/code-examples-node/README.md

 1. **Require knowledge-based authentication (KBA) for a recipient.** [Source](./lib/eSignature/eg022KbaAuthentication.js)<br />
    Sends an envelope that requires passing a public records check to validate identity for the purpose of multifactor authentication.
 1. **Require ID Verification (IDV) for a recipient.** [Source](./lib/eSignature/eg023IdvAuthentication.js)<br />
-   Sends an envelope that requires the recipient to upload a government issued ID for the purpose of multifactor authentication.
+   Sends an envelope that requires the recipient to upload a government-issued ID for the purpose of multifactor authentication.
 1. **Create a permission profile.** [Source](./lib/eSignature/eg024CreatePermission.js)<br />
 1. **Set a permission profile.** [Source](./lib/eSignature/eg025PermissionSetUserGroup.js)<br />
    Demonstrates how to set a user group's permission profile.
 You must have already created a permission profile and a group of users.